1995–96 National Division 1

-The 1995–96 Courage League National Division One was the ninth season of the first tier of the English league system, currently known as the Gallagher Premiership.
-Leicester Tigers were the defending champions and Saracens the promoted team.
-Each team played each other twice, in a round robin system.
+The 1995–96 National Division 1 (sponsored by Courage Brewery) was the ninth season of the top tier of the English rugby union league system, the Courage Clubs Championship, currently known as Premiership Rugby.
+Leicester were the defending champions and Saracens the promoted team.

-Bath finished as champions for the sixth time, beating holders Leicester Tigers by just one point.
+Bath finished as champions for the sixth time, beating holders Leicester by just one point.
 Despite a disastrous season with 18 defeats in as many matches, West Hartlepool kept its place in the first division due to the expansion of the league from 10 teams to 12 the following season.

+Structure

+Each side played one another twice, in a round robin system, home and away, to make a total of eighteen matches for each team.
+Due to the number of teams increasing from ten to twelve for the following season there was no relegation.